Skip to contents

 ...

 A few considerations on pattern matching: Allowing only for exact matches results in very few, and often no, co-expressed gene patterns, which is why our method makes this process more flexible.
 Internally, each gene expression bin is assigned a separate minimal hamming distance threshold (minimum of 0.01), which is used to generate an adjacency matrix for all genes.
 Then a graph is built based on this matrix and the eccentricities of all nodes calculated.
 Then the minimal hamming distance threshold is adjusted to cap the eccentricity of all nodes to maintain pattern integrity.
-We recommended you plot KW.BH.pvalue vs. pct.missing to examine the results.
-You should obverve no relationship between these variables, other than higher p values in some - but not all - cells with a high pct.missing.
+We recommended you plot KW.BH.pvalue vs. sparsity to examine the results.
+You should observe no relationship between these variables, other than higher p values in some - but not all - cells with a high sparsity (defined here as a percentage of genes with 0 counts within each cell).

 We can visualize these results of the pattern search by using: